sriramnrn/sriramnrn.github.io/index.md

 Read my [earlier blog posts](http://dynamicproxy.livejournal.com)

-Belenix News
+##Belenix News

-I'm reviving the Belenix project again - starting with Continuous Integration for the basic system.
-I'm starting off with website hosting - using github pages for now.
-This will be followed by a CI system and then mailing lists.
+I'm reviving the Belenix project again - starting off with website hosting using github pages for now and to be followed by a CI system and then mailing lists.